 This means that some sites are designated as UNESCO sites to protect endangered species.
 For example, some coral reefs are UNESCO World Heritage sites.

 Both the UK and the USA have joined and left UNESCO on a number of occasions as a result of international politics.
-The US, in particular, criticised the organisation in the early 1980s, citing their concerns over UNESCO harbouring anti-West bias.
+The US, in particular, criticized the organisation in the early 1980s, citing their concerns over UNESCO harboring anti-West bias.
 They would re-join in 2003.

 The US left the organisation once more in 2017, as a result of UNESCO allegedly showing bias against Israel.
 However, while the US left, Israel remained a member state!

 8. UNESCO doesn’t just preserve culture and environment.

 UNESCO is also responsible for helping many developing nations with education and poverty concerns.
 One of the aims of the organisation on the whole is to eradicate illiteracy worldwide.

 They have also helped to rebuild educational buildings and libraries destroyed during wars and conflicts.